State legislators who move on to Congress find one of their jobs unexpectedly and sometimes maddeningly difficult: the simple act of reading a bill.

 With little chance that their bills will actually become law, members of Congress draft legislation to communicate with constituents, special interests and lobbyists.
 Members can discuss their ideas with residents of their district.
 They can work up short floor speeches about their pet projects.
 They can promote their bills and speeches on their websites, social media and even fundraising pitches.
 “Many times,” Hatcher says, “that’s enough of a signal to constituents or to special interests that they’re doing their job.”

 But given Congress’ low output, it’s easy to see why outsiders sometimes talk derisively about a “do-nothing Congress.”
 The fact that the last Congress ended amid a partial shutdown of the federal government doesn’t help.
 The numbers can be a bit misleading, though, because some of the bills that Congress passes are huge.
-Any bill, especially an appropriations bill, that is seen as “must-pass” legislation trends to attract enormous attention, and lawmakers clamor to include their long-sought changes.
+Any bill, especially an appropriations bill, that is seen as “must-pass” legislation tends to attract enormous attention, and lawmakers clamor to include their long-sought changes.
 Everybody knows there are only a few sure trips to the president’s desk, so they all try to climb on board if they can.
 The added provisions are called “riders.”

 Legislative leaders can use riders to attract more votes, especially if the must-pass bill is controversial.
 Other times, lawmakers use their clout to get their favored causes on an easy path to the law books.
 The House has fairly strict germaneness requirements; the Senate doesn’t.
 But they do not prevent riders from establishing laws ranging from restrictions on abortion to controversial new security requirements for state driver’s licenses.